-- 2.1 In order to be admitted to a master's degree of 240 points, an applicant shall normally have completed the requirements of one of the following in a relevant field from a New Zealand tertiary institution or equivalent: - 2.1.1 a bachelor's degree or higher qualification - 2.1.2 a graduate diploma - 2.1.3 a professional qualification recognised by the University as being equivalent to a bachelor's degree - 2.1.4 evidence of professional experience deemed by the University to be equivalent to a bachelor's degree. - 2.2 In order to be admitted to a master's degree of fewer than 240 points, an applicant shall normally have completed one of the following in a relevant field from a New Zealand tertiary institution or equivalent: - 2.2.1 a three-year bachelor's degree and one year of advanced study - 2.2.2 a four-year bachelor's degree. - 2.2.3 a postgraduate diploma - 2.2.4 an undergraduate degree followed by relevant professional experience - 2.3 An applicant is normally expected to have completed the admission qualification to a merit standard2.
+- 2.1 In order to be admitted to a master's degree of 240 or 180 points, an applicant shall normally have completed the requirements of one of the following in a relevant field from a New Zealand tertiary institution or equivalent: - 2.1.1 a bachelor's degree or higher qualification - 2.1.2 a graduate diploma - 2.1.3 a professional qualification recognised by the University as being equivalent to a bachelor's degree - 2.1.4 evidence of professional experience deemed by the University to be equivalent to a bachelor's degree. - 2.2 In order to be admitted to a master's degree of fewer than 180 points, an applicant shall normally have completed one of the following in a relevant field from a New Zealand tertiary institution or equivalent: - 2.2.1 a three-year bachelor's degree and one year of advanced study - 2.2.2 a four-year bachelor's degree. - 2.2.3 a postgraduate diploma - 2.2.4 an undergraduate degree followed by relevant professional experience - 2.3 An applicant for a master's degree is normally expected to have completed the admission qualification to a merit standard, and met any requirements specified in the individual programme regulations.